P4R4GON/Decentralised-content-sharing-platform-/README.md

-# Decentralised content sharing platform
+# A simple Decentralised content sharing platform made for fun

 A simple tutorial for developing a blockchain application from scratch in Python.